crawford95/ppsm-us-design-standards/README.md

-# About this Project
+# About This Project

 The [Draft U.S. Web Design Standards](https://standards.usa.gov) include a library of open source UI components and a visual style guide for U.S. federal government websites.

-This project is takes the `web-design-standards/staging` branch ([link](https://github.com/18F/web-design-standards/tree/18f-pages-staging))of the Draft U.S. Web Design Standards and alters it so that healthcare professionals can easily use it on their Patient Portal powered by Surescripts LLC's [Patient Portal with Secure Messaging](http://surescripts.com/products-and-services/patient-portal-with-secure-messaging) product.
+This project is takes the `staging` branch ([link](https://github.com/18F/web-design-standards/tree/18f-pages-staging))  of the Draft U.S. Web Design Standards and alters it so that healthcare professionals can easily use it on their Patient Portal powered by Surescripts LLC's [Patient Portal with Secure Messaging](http://surescripts.com/products-and-services/patient-portal-with-secure-messaging) product.

 It is a very barebones version of the Draft U.S. Web Design Standards.
-We are limited by the CSS selectors that PPSM (my acronym, not SureScripts) supports.
+We are limited by the CSS selectors that PPSM (our acronym, not SureScripts) supports.
 For most (almost all) healthcare agencies, their portal is hosted by off-site so they are limited to what they can alter.

-This is more-or-less a guide to help healthcare professionals theme their installation of SMPP in an accessible and screen reader-friendly manner.
+This is more-or-less a guide to help healthcare professionals theme their installation of PPSM in an accessible and screen reader-friendly manner.

 ## Why Use This Project